Marooned (Red Dwarf): Production

 The Starbug crash sequence was achieved by using a miniature ice planet and filmed on 35mm film stock in order to slow the footage down.
 The flaming meteorite was dropped from above onto the upward facing Starbug and filmed sideways on.
 This gave the impression of forward motion and gave the meteorite's flames the desired flicker of zero gravity.
 For the icy wastelands scenes with Kryten and Cat bluescreen was used, but a more realistic snowscape scene was created for Lister's blowing about scene.
 Soap powder was blown down the set by powerful fans.

 Scenes that were cut included the crew playing strip poker at the beginning (as seen in the Smeg Outs video released later) and the Cat's "Mush Mush!" which was trimmed down from its larger initial state.
 Despite popular rumours, the dog food eaten by Craig Charles in this episode was actually tuna mixed with meat jelly to look like dog food.
 The episode was originally titled "Men of Honour", referring to the theme of the story of the sacrifices Rimmer and Lister had to make.
 The title was later changed to the shorter "Marooned".

+Grant and Naylor's script for the episode was collected in the 1993 book Primordial Soup.